labinskin/bikesharing/README.md

 ![](https://github.com/labinskin/bikesharing/blob/main/Resources/Top%20Ending%20Locations.png)

 This first chart shows the beginning locations for the bikes.
 The second one shows the ending locations for the bikes.
+The majority of trips both started and ended in Manhattan, NY.
+This would correlate with our average trip data (highest being 5 minutes, but most trips being only a few minutes long).
+This would suggest that most bikers use these bikes for quick commutes.
 ## Summary